daimik/Water-Meter/README.md

 ### 🖨️ Sensor Bracket (3D Print)

-A purpose-built bracket for mounting the LJ18A3-8-Z/BX-5V on an **Elster V200** water meter is available on Thingiverse: [thing:5515823](https://www.thingiverse.com/thing:5515823)
+The file `Bracket_Elster_V200.stl` included in this repo is a 3D printable bracket for mounting the LJ18A3-8-Z/BX-5V on an **Elster V200** water meter.

+> **Credit:** This bracket was **not designed by me**.
+Original model by the Thingiverse community — [thing:5515823](https://www.thingiverse.com/thing:5515823).
+All credit goes to the original author.
+Please check the Thingiverse page for license terms before using commercially.

 - Designed specifically for the Elster V200
 - **M18×1 thread** matches the sensor body exactly — no tapping needed